itsallcode/openfasttrace-ide-templates/README.md

 #### Installation Steps for the IntelliJ IDEA / PyCharm / CLion Live Templates:

-1. Clone or download the Live Templates Export [`jetbrains_ide_live_templates/oft_live_templates.xml`](jetbrains_ide_live_templates/oft_live_templates.xml) from this repository.
+1. Open the Live Templates Export [`jetbrains_ide_live_templates/oft_live_templates.xml`](jetbrains_ide_live_templates/oft_live_templates.xml) from this repository.
+2. Copy the entire XML content to your clipboard.
-2. Open IntelliJ IDEA / PyCharm / CLion
+3. Open IntelliJ IDEA / PyCharm / CLion.
-3. In the IDE's menu choose `File` → `Manage IDE Settings` → `Import Settings`.
-3. In the `Import File Location` dialog that appears, navigate to the directory containing the downloaded template file.
-Select the file and click `OK`.
-4. In the `Select Components to Import` dialog, make sure `Live templates` is checked, then click `OK`.
+4. Navigate to `File` → `Settings` (on Windows and Linux) or `IntelliJ IDEA` → `Preferences` (on macOS).
+5. In the Settings/Preferences dialog, select `Editor` → `Live Templates`.
+6. Add a template group (Click the `+` or type button or `[ALT] + [INS]`) and name it "OpenFastTrace".
+7. Select the newly created template group.
+8. Paste the clipboard contents into the template group.

+Note, that while strictly speaking the file is not valid XML — since it has multiple root elements — this still works fine and is the simplest way to import the templates available.

 #### Using the Live Templates in IntelliJ IDEA / PyCharm / CLion